ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-Which parses and goes through all Cart Items that's in the structure of the TypeScript Schema and matches it against
+That's in the structure of the TypeScript Schema's array of `Cart` LineItem's which are matched against the
-products and their customizations from the App's database before adding it to the user's cart in the
+products and available customizations from the App's database before being added to the user's cart in the
 [processChatItems(items)](https://github.com/NetCoreApps/CoffeeShop/blob/main/CoffeeShop/Pages/Index.cshtml#L507) function.

 ### Trying it Out

-Now that we've connected all the pieces together we can try it out!
-We'll hit the **Record** Icon to start our microphone
+Now that all the pieces are connected together, we can finally try it out!
+By hitting the **Record** Icon to start the
-recording so we can capture our Customer Order via Voice Input.
+microphone recording so that it can capture Customer Orders via Voice Input.

-We'll try with a Natural Language Order whose free-text input would be notoriously difficult to parse with traditional
+Let's try a Natural Language Customer Order whose free-text input would be notoriously difficult to parse with traditional
 programming methods:

 > two tall lattes, the first one with no foam, the second one with whole milk. actually, make the first one a grande.